AlgorexHealth/hcc-python/README.md

 ![ explanation ](execution-of-model.png)

-Given this abstraction, which is implemented in SAS by using multiplication and addition of numeric variables to represent **falsehood** (zero) and **truth** (any non-zero integer), we have chosen to implement this functionality in a unique way that emphasizes the rules, rather than a more imperative
+Given this abstraction, which is implemented in SAS by using multiplication and addition of numeric variables to represent **falsehood** (zero) and **truth** (any non-zero integer), we have chosen to implement this functionality in a unique way that emphasizes the rules, rather than a more imperative technique standard with procedural and object-oriented languages.

 # Implementation